apache/eventmesh/README.md

 ![architecture2](docs/images/eventmesh-panels.png)

-The event mesh allows events from one application to be dynamically routed to any other application.
+The EventMesh allows events from one application to be dynamically routed to any other application.
 General functions of the eventmesh:

 * Event driven;